igeorgete/NetflixRemakeApp/README.md

 # About
 Clone of Netflix app, without playing the movies.
 The backend is provided by an API that was made available by the teacher.
+Project developed for study purposes.

 # Technologies
 - Kotlin